NicoBellanich/env-cracker-web/README.md

 - **Input**: A single binary file with `.env` extension, containing embedded files in a custom format.
 - **Output**: A `.zip` archive containing all the extracted files with correct filenames and extensions.

 ## 🔗 Live Demo

 [![Visit Live Demo](https://img.shields.io/badge/Visit-Demo-blue?style=for-the-badge)](https://env-cracker-web-production.up.railway.app/)

-## 🐳 Run project with docker
+## 🐳 Run project with Docker

+1. Ensure Docker is installed by running `docker --version`, which should return a message like `Docker version ...`.
-1. run :  `docker pull nicolasbellanich/env-cracker-web:latest`
+2. Run: `docker pull nicolasbellanich/env-cracker-web:latest`
-1. run :  `docker run -p 8080:8080 nicolasbellanich/env-cracker-web:latest`
+3. Run: `docker run -p 8080:8080 nicolasbellanich/env-cracker-web:latest`

 ## 💻 Run project locally

-1. Clone this repo
+1. Clone this repo.
-2. run : `go run cmd/api/main.go`
+2. Navigate to the root directory and run: `go run ./...`